sebastian-uriel-flores/terraform-azure-net-api/README.md

 - **ARM_SUBSCRIPTION_ID:** [subscriptionID]
 - **ARM_TENANT_ID:** [tenantId]

-To indicate your machine that you are working with the new Subscription, you have to set it as your *current Azure context*, running the following script:
+To indicate to your machine that you are working with the new Subscription, you have to set it as your *current Azure context*, running the following script:
 ```powershell
 Set-AzContext -Subscription $SUBSCRIPTION
 ```

 ### Creating the Terraform backend in Azure
 Now, you have to create a Resource Group in your Subscription and a Storage Account inside of it, that will be used by the Terraform client as the backend.
-You can do it running the next scripts in the Powershell terminal we were working before:
+You can do it by running the next scripts in the Powershell terminal we were working on before:

 ```powershell
 $RESOURCE_GROUP_NAME='[backend resource group name]'